Network Development Plan – Metropolitan Rail: Stage 4: (Timeline 2027 – 2032)

 Some projects listed are planned to be completed in the next decade but are still in their early stages.
 As of April 2018, most details about these projects are still unknown.

-Reception and legacy

-2018 Transport for Victoria plan
+2018 Transport for Victoria Plan

 In October 2018, a Victorian Rail Plan prepared by Transport for Victoria (TFV) was leaked to the press, containing a similar staged approach to the PTV NDMPR.
 The plan, released during the campaign for that year's state election, caused some controversy, as government policy announcements did not align with the strategic priorities identified in the plan.
 The Suburban Rail Loop, in particular, did not appear, and the TFV plan was further criticised for failing to prioritise meaningful service increases for regional corridors in the earlier stages of the plan.
 Government representatives argued that the plan was an "internal working document" and not representative of government policy; Opposition politicians contended that the plan was representative of the government's priorities.